Semiparametric Preference Optimization: Your Language Model is Secretly a Single-Index Model

-If we take \cref{lemma:entropy} with $\alpha=1$ (\eg, $t(w)$ has bounded densities) and assume \cref{asm:indexentropy} with exponent $p$, we obtain \cref{asm:symmdiffentropy} with exponent $3/2p$.
-Thus, we maintain $\tilde O(1/\sqrt{n})$ rates in the ``simple" case, but this can quickly deteriorate.
+If, for example, indices have bounded densities then the margin condition above would hold with $\alpha=1$.
+This would then mean that \cref{asm:indexentropy} with $p>0$ implies \cref{asm:symmdiffentropy} with larger exponent $3p/2$, and \cref{asm:indexentropy} with $p=0$ and constant $v$ implies \cref{asm:symmdiffentropy} with $p=0$ and the larger constant $3v/2$.
 For example, if $p=2$, OSPO would attain a rate of $\tilde O(n^{-1/4})$ compared to a much worse rate of $\tilde O(n^{-1/12})$ for RSPO.
-Nonetheless, the rates are indeed generally incomparable, and RSPO avoids nuisance estimation, circumventing the link function altogether by sidestepping the likelihood.